MAJOR DEPRESSIVE DISORDER

 Recent evidence confirms that crucial life events, particularly the death or loss of a loved one, can precede the onset of depression.
 However, such losses precede only a small (though substantial) number of cases of depression.
 Fewer than 20% of individuals experiencing losses become clinically depressed.
 Although other major life events may occur prior to the onset of depression, many patients become depressed with little or no apparent provocation.
 These observations argue strongly for a predisposing factor, probably genetic, developmental, or temperamental in nature.

-Associations between mood and monoamines (i.e., norepinephrine, serotonin, and dopamine) were first indicated serendipitously by the mood-altering effects of isoniazid (used initially for the treatment of tuberculosis) and later by reports ...
+Associations between mood and monoamines (i.e., norepinephrine, serotonin, and dopamine) were first indicated serendipitously by the mood-altering effects of isoniazid (used initially for the treatment of ...